secretstartups/handbook/customer-success/professional-services-engineering/delivery/index.html.md

 ##### Training lab pre-course instructor workflow

-Starting in Q1FY21 PS is incorporating the [GitLab Demo Cloud](http://gitlabdemo.com/) as the standard environment for hands-on course lab activities and hands-on certification assessments.
+PS uses the [GitLab Demo Cloud](http://gitlabdemo.com/) as the standard environment for hands-on course lab activities and hands-on certification assessments.
 Follow these steps to set up your course attendees for lab access.

 1. **Register your account**